kongjun18/nvim-config/README.md

 If you want a community-driven configuration, please see [Spacevim](https://github.com/SpaceVim/SpaceVim).

+⚠️WARING:
+- THIS DOCUMENT IS OUT OF DATE.
+I WILL REWRITE IT WHEN I HAVE TIME.
+- I AM WORKING FOR TRANSFERRING TO NEOVIM.

 ## Feature
 My (Neo)vim is configured for C/C++ and Rust.
 It supports Vim and Neovim and can run in any GNU/Linux distributions, Windows and FreeBSD.